By Marcin Wojtyczka

 - Plug the leak if possible.
 Depending on the hole size and location different methods might work:Lessen the water’s pressure on the breach by pushing something on to the breach – a cushion in a plastic bag, sail in a bag, sleeping bag, blanket, duffel bag with clothes held in place by a foot will work on a smaller crack to greatly reduce water ingress.Meanwhile, prepare a better fix: tapered plug, multipurpose waterproof adhesive, repair putty/epoxy, or plywood.You can also try fothering the leak from outside using a sail or collision mat stretched around the hull.
 The water pressure will help pushing it into the crack.
 A foil space blanket with tennis ball (or socks) can be made into a makeshift collision mat.

-- If the water ingress cannot be controlled: consider abandoning ship or grounding the boat on the shallows.
+- If the water ingress cannot be controlled: consider abandoning ship or grounding/beaching the boat.

 Hole in the hull